Nimrodda/lint-variant-baseline-gradle-plugin/README.md

 ### deleteLintBaseline

-Deletes the baseline file specified in lintOptions, e.g.: the one used by Android Gradle plugin, not the variant specific one.
-This task can be used when you starting with this plugin.
+Deletes the baseline file specified in lintOptions, e.g.: the one in the module's root, not the variant specific one.
+This task can be used when you're setting up this plugin.
 It is recommended that you first generate the variant specific baseline files and then use this task to clean up the leftovers in the module root folder.

+Note that after each time you run lint, a new baseline file will appear in the module root and therefore it is recommended to simply ignore these files in .gitignore.
+See section "Version control" above.

 Example: `./gradlew deleteLintBaseline`